 The lemon and the butter together make these the perfect dinner roll for a roast chicken with a good salad, or for a dish of tossed pasta with greens.

 A final note on this recipe: I have looked at many angel biscuit recipes around the web, and many do not allow time for the biscuit dough to rise.
 Some allow just a little — 30 minutes or so.
 These are a yeast bread, and as such they really need time for the yeast to do its work.
 I refrigerate my dough, letting it rise slowly, for at least 2 hours, although I would prefer 4, or even overnight.
-This allows the yeast to work, and for a real spring and lightness in the final biscuit.
+This allows the yeast to work, and ensures a real spring and lightness in the final biscuit.

 This dough holds well in the refrigerator, so it's a great breakfast treat, too!
 Make up a batch of dough the night before, then quickly bake them off and eat with eggs and seared spring vegetables.

 (1 packet) active dry yeast